webda2l/symfony-docs/frontend/asset_mapper.rst

 .. tip::

-    If you get a error like as ``Connection was reset for "https://cdn.jsdelivr.net/npm/...".``, than you can temporaly configure the proxy for connection to the ``jsDelivr`` CDN:
+    If you see a network error like *Connection was reset for "https://cdn.jsdelivr.net/npm/..."*, it may be caused by a proxy or firewall restriction.
+In that case, you can temporarily configure a proxy to connect to the ``jsDelivr`` CDN:

     .. code-block:: yaml